 Always outnumbered—often by as much as 100 to 1—SOG commandos matched wits in the most dangerous environments with an unrelenting foe that hunted them with trackers and dogs.
 Ten entire teams disappeared and another fourteen were annihilated.

 In Secret Commandos, John L. Plaster vividly describes these unique warriors who gave everything fighting for their country—and for each other.

-We do not sell this book, you need to click on the Amazon link – https://amzn.to/3PgBQ2W
+We do not sell this book on this site, you need to follow this link to Amazon – https://amzn.to/3Lw9y3l